EdDataScienceEES/tutorial-shaistilman/index.md

 Unlike continuous predictor variables, dummy variables represent distinct groups rather than measured values.
 This distinction has key implications for their usage and interpretation:

 - **Group Inclusion Behavior**: Dummy variables are typically treated as a cohesive set during model selection.
 Either all the dummy variables associated with a factor are included in the model, or none are.
 This ensures the factor is analyzed as a whole, reflecting its categorical nature.
-- **Reference Group**: One category is designated as the reference group, representing the baseline level against which all other groups are compared.
+- **Baseline Group**: One category is designated as the basline group, representing the baseline level against which all other groups are compared.
 This group corresponds to the case where all dummy variables for the factor are set to 0.
 Typically, the first level of the factor is chosen as the reference group, but this choice can be adjusted based on context or research objectives.
 - **Interpretation of Coefficients**: The coefficients of dummy variables quantify the difference in the response variable between each group and the reference group.
 For example, a coefficient of 3 for a dummy variable implies that the corresponding group has a response value 3 units higher than the reference group, holding all else constant.

 By representing categorical factors as dummy variables, this framework allows models to incorporate group-based differences effectively, while ensuring clarity in how results are interpreted relative to a baseline.